 During radiology residency at Beth Israel Deaconess Medical Center, there are ample research opportunities.
 Our close affiliation with Harvard Medical School allows us to take advantage of the many resources Harvard has to offer.
 Residents with an interest in academic radiology are particularly encouraged to participate.
 Our program also offers residents with little previous research exposure the opportunity to become involved.
 Ongoing research projects are posted on our research project dashboard, allowing residents to identify potential projects to get involved with.

 Many of our residents present their research at major national meetings including RSNA, ARRS, ASNR, SIR, and AUR.
 Residents are also encouraged to present their work at subspecialty meetings.
 The Department provides financial support for residents to attend any meeting at which the resident is the primary presenter.
 In addition, every resident may receive financial support to attend one meeting throughout their four years at which they are not a presenter.

-Recent BIDMC Radiology Resident, Fellow and Staff Presentations:
+Past BIDMC Radiology Resident, Fellow and Staff Presentations

 In keeping with the tradition of physician as teacher, residents have many opportunities to teach their colleagues, medical students, and patients.
 The radiology student clerkship at Beth Israel Deaconess Medical Center is one of the most highly regarded clinical rotations at Harvard Medical School, which is a reflection of the commitment of our faculty and residents to teaching.
 Each year, several residents and staff are recognized as outstanding teachers in the medical center.